No products available yet

 Height: 30cm -1m

-For more information on Growing Candelabra Primula please consult our Culture pages.
+For more information on Growing Belled Primula please consult our Culture pages.

 Primula sieboldii is a native of eastern Siberia, Manchuria, Korea and Japan where it grows in light woodland and damp free-draining meadows.
 It has become known as the ‘Japanese Primrose’ probably because of its popularity there, where it has been bred and cultivated as a garden flower for many centuries.
 The Japanese call it Sakurasoh - the cherry blossom herb-because the flowers resemble cherry blossom and appear just as the blossom is falling.